ericagol/NbodyGradient.jl/README.md

 License:  If using in publications, please cite [Agol, Hernandez & Langford (2021)](https://arxiv.org/abs/2106.02188).

-Paper: See orange button above.
+Paper: See orange button above or go to the [paper repository](https://github.com/langfzac/nbg-papers).

 Documentation: See blue button above.